 Pony Bridge is a short, easy hike from the Icefields Parkway to a dramatic crossing over the North Saskatchewan River in Banff National Park, Alberta, Canada.

 The drive west from hiking in the isolated, sunny corridor over Sundance Lodges on Kootenay Plains changes abruptly into a wall of driving rain.
-The potent thunderstorm reminds me of the Blackfoot story 'KSISTSIKOOM', meaning 'Thunder', and the translation has been recently published in the Blackfoot and English languages as originally told by SAAKOKOTO.

 A long line-up of cars at the entrance booth into Banff National Park brings back fond memories of childhood days listening to the pounding rain beating on the roof of the sturdy 1947 Chevrolet.